Click on a category below to jump to a specific section.

 Claimants should retain documentation of their work search activity for two years, even after finding employment.
 In the case of an audit, individuals are required to provide the needed information within 5 business days of the notice being mailed.
 OESC will then contact the employers listed on the work search documentation to confirm the work search activity.

 Anyone is unemployed may file a claim for unemployment.
-Typically, you must meet the following criteria to be eligible.
+Typically, individuals must meet the following criteria to be eligible.

 - You are unemployed through no fault of your own